 Understanding how agile really works is the first step.
-Through researching and benchmarking, we can better be prepared to embrace agile.
+Through researching and benchmarking, we can be better prepared to embrace agile.
 What have other companies done right and wrong?
 What can we learn from them?
-How do experts adapt common agile methodologies to projects with fix scope?
+How do experts adapt common agile methodologies to projects with fixed scope?
 What tools are available to help you streamline agile processes?

 Learning and adopting agile principles and mindsets takes time: What organizational challenges and potential pitfalls should you consider when starting a new agile project?
 Where do agile problem-solving methodologies fit best?

-I’ve gather a set of great resources that I’ve find helpful to improve and get better and better with agile.
+I’ve gathered a set of great resources that I’ve found helpful to improve and get better and better with agile.
 What follows is a compendium of useful tools, tips and resources for you to be prepared and continue learning agile!